|

 In another part of the same letter

-"great ignorance of men, manners, and history,
+he ascribes Robison's misrepresentations to his "great ignorance of men, manners, and history,

 and of German characters, and language in particular."